LeonardoGracioS/ID2223/README.md

 ## How to run it

 1. Download this repository.
-2. Install Tensorflow, Keras and all the other packages using the following commands :
+2. Install Tensorflow and Keras.
+Since some people have issues while installing these two packages, be sure to follow these instructions in this order :

 ```pip install --upgrade tensorflow
 pip install numpy scipy